learn-co-curriculum/sinatra-mechanics-of-sessions-readme/README.md

 As we mentioned at the beginning, you should not define `session_secret` as we do in this lab.
 The most secure method is to use a secure number generator to generate a secret and to share that secret, via environment variables in the shell, to Sinatra.
-This is covered in [their documentation][secsin].
+This is covered in [their documentation][session].